-Buying a home may be the biggest investment you make in your life.
-So before you sign on the dotted line, you want to be certain that the "title" of the property is clear of other claims.
+Purchasing a home is probably the biggest investment you will ever make.
+So before you commit to the transaction, you want to be certain that the "title" of the property is free of any other claims.

 For a modest, one-time title insurance premium, you will receive continuous title insurance protection equal to the purchase price of the property or its current market value.

 Real Estate law is extraordinarily complex.
 Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
-Your owner's policy will describe the property and outline the limitations on your ownership.
-It will also cover what the title insurance company is responsible for.
-Typically your title insurance will protect you in the following cases:
+Your title insurance owner's policy will describe the property and outline the limitations on your ownership.
+It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
+Title insurance usually covers:

-- Contested title — Someone, usually a previous owner or occupant, claims they still own the property or have not given up their claim.
-If this happens, the title company will defend the title at no expense to you.
+- Contested title — This usually happens when someone who owned or even lived in the home before you claims to still hold an interest.
+If this happens, the title insurance company will defend your title at no expense to you.